 5. Compost Bins

-Compost bins are not only the perfect way to dispose of any of your food waste and excess soil, and at the same time, they can also be the perfect home for many species.
-For instance, worms, woodlice, spiders, fungi and frogs, are just a few of the creatures you could be soon housing!
+Compost bins are a great way to dispose of any of your food waste and excess soil, and at the same time, they can also be the perfect home for many species, such as worms, woodlice, spiders, fungi and frogs, are just a few of the creatures you could be soon housing.

 Wanting to compost but don’t know where to start?
 Here is our Composting Guide for Beginners.

-However, another method of feeding the birds in your wildlife haven is by positioning protein-rich food around your garden.
+Another method of feeding the birds in your wildlife haven is by positioning protein-rich food around your garden.
 Most commonly, these include fat balls.
-These are especially great in the Spring when birds are trying to feed their young.
+These are especially great in the spring when birds are trying to feed their young.

-It is important to make sure when positioning the bird food that it is high up to avoid being within reach of predators.
+When positioning the bird food, it is crucial that it’s high up to avoid being within reach of predators.
 Also, ensure it is in a place where the birds can easily get in and get out.

-Not only will planting trees, shrubs and climbers enhance the visual side of your garden it will also attract different types of creatures.
-Depending on what you plant, this could also provide food to the animals.
-For instance, flowers, fruits and seeds
+Not only will planting trees, shrubs and climbers enhance the visual side of your garden, but it will also attract different types of creatures and provide them with food, shelter, and nesting areas as well!

 You could even invest in a pair of binoculars to observe the insects and animals up close without having to get too close.
 This could reduce the risk of scaring them off.

-It is recommended to avoid too many highly-bred cultivars that have big or double flowers as these are likely to contain little or even no pollen or nectar, e.g. Double Impatients, Double Heronsbill, Double Petunia, and more.
+It is also recommended to avoid too highly-bred cultivars that have significant or double flowers as these are likely to contain little or even no pollen or nectar, e.g. Double Impatients, Double Heronsbill, Double Petunia, and more.